Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

     return b64encode(unpad(plaintext, BLOCK_SIZE))
 ```

-They aren't conventional encryption and decryption functions, since they take a seed, which a string of bytes, then perform their respective operation on the input byte string as many times, as there are bytes in the seed, using consecutive bytes from the seed to generate keys.
+They aren't conventional encryption and decryption functions, since they take a seed, which is a string of bytes, then perform their respective operation on the input byte string as many times, as there are bytes in the seed, using consecutive bytes from the seed to generate keys.

 Looking at the entry point of the program, more specifically, the solve part, also reveals how the challenge is solved.